 Each student is recognised, and successes, big and small, are celebrated within the group.

-“In the process of transforming the objects, a transformation of self-worth is given the opportunity to grow.”Juli Beattie OBE, Creative Director of AT The Bus
+“In the process of transforming the objects, a transformation of self-worth is given the opportunity to grow.”Juli Beattie OBE, Director of AT The Bus

 A typical day on the bus